Book With Confidence, Financial Security & Post Brexit Travel

 Rules around mobile data roaming are changing meaning you may face charges when using your phone abroad, including for making calls, sending messages or using the internet.
 Check with your mobile phone provider about their data roaming policy.

-• A visa is not required in 2021 unless staying longer than 90 days in any 180-day period.
+- A visa is not required unless staying longer than 90 days in any 180-day period.